PhilipNaudus/simple_site-gh-pages/pages/qing/biography_of_extraordinary_mulan.md

 ---
 layout: post
 title: <i>Biography of Extraordinary Mulan</i> (c.
 1800)
-description: This tells the story of how Mulan&rsquo;s grandfather was an ambitious scholar.
+description: This begins with the story of how Mulan&rsquo;s grandfather was an ambitious scholar.
 Eventually, Mulan received much training and instruction from her grandfather.
 image: mulan_training_martial_arts_grandfather_biography_of_extraordinary_mulan.png
 alt: Mulan receives instruction in martial arts from her grandfather as her grandmother looks on.
 Included as an illustration in a late woodblock reprinting of Biography of Extraordinary Mulan (Public domain).
 imageType: float